How To Setup and Configure Proxy Server - Squid Proxy

 In this article, we have covered the following.

-1. Install proxy server
+1. Install Squid Proxy on a Ubuntu server

 2. Configure the proxy server